Amank-123/To-Do-List/README.md

 # To-Do-List
-Build using react native expo cli and firebase firestore used for backend Code present in master branch
+Build using react native expo cli and firebase firestore used for backend.
+Code present in master branch